 - Push your company toward a corporate credit card.
 With a corporate credit card, you won’t have to worry about personal liability, reimbursement, or about changes to personal credit scores.
 However, for small businesses and startups, this is often not an option.

-- Pay your bills on time, and keep your credit utilization ratio below 30%.
+- Don’t make late payments, don’t go over your credit limit, and try to keep your credit utilization ratio below 30%.
 The best credit scores keep this ratio below 10%.

 Ultimately, for individuals, using a corporate credit card is a much smarter financial decision than relying on a personal card and company reimbursements.

-If one is considering getting a corporate charge card instead of a corporate credit card, employees should not see any changes to their personal credit rating.
+If one is considering getting a corporate charge card vs. a corporate credit card, employees should not see any changes to their personal credit rating.
 The primary account owner is the one who would be impacted.